bbauska/YT-Learn-YouTube/README.md

 </details>

-The following list provides more details about the sample above:
+<p>The following list provides more details about the sample above:</p>

-The &lt;div&gt; tag in this section identifies the location on the page where the IFrame API will place the video player.
+<p>The &lt;div&gt; tag in this section identifies the location on the page where the IFrame API
+will place the video player.
 The constructor for the player object, which is described in the Loading a video player section, identifies the &lt;div&gt; tag by its id to ensure that the API places the &lt;iframe&gt; in the proper location.
-Specifically, the IFrame API will replace the &lt;div&gt; tag with the &lt;iframe&gt; tag.
+Specifically, the IFrame API will replace the &lt;div&gt; tag with the &lt;iframe&gt; tag.</p>

-As an alternative, you could also put the &lt;iframe&gt; element directly on the page.
-The Loading a video player section explains how to do so.
+<p>As an alternative, you could also put the &lt;iframe&gt; element directly on the page.
+The
+Loading a video player section explains how to do so.</p>

-The code in this section loads the IFrame Player API JavaScript code.
-The example uses DOM modification to download the API code to ensure that the code is retrieved asynchronously.
+<p>The code in this section loads the IFrame Player API JavaScript code.
+The example uses
+DOM modification to download the API code to ensure that the code is retrieved asynchronously.
 (The &lt;script&gt; tag's async attribute, which also enables asynchronous downloads, is not yet supported in all modern browsers as discussed in this Stack